Now Is the Time to Get Into Ikea Smart Home. Here’s How

 “We have decided to invest significantly in Home Smart across IKEA to fast-forward the development,” Ikea’s Range & Supply manager Peter van der Poel announced in a press release.
 For tech titans vying for position in a cramped market, this is not great news.
 For regular people looking for affordable alternatives to the status quo, it very much is.

-From Ikea’s version of a smart hub to motion sensors, here’s everything you need to know when laying the foundations for the most inexpensive smart ecosystem around.
+From Ikea’s version of a smart hub to motion sensors, here’s what you need to know when laying the foundations for the most inexpensive smart ecosystem around.

 Pick Your Gear

 The fun part.
 So far, the Trådfri gear collection includes bulbs, things that support bulbs and smart plugs.
 Bulbs are connected to the app through the remote control and can be passively controlled with the addition of motion sensors and dimmers.
 For now, the smart plugs are the black sheep in that they don’t do anything with the bulbs.
-But they still link to the app and can make “dumb” products smart using automatic start and stop timers (like a coffee maker), and they’ll be joined by smart blinds (and whatever Ikea comes out with next) soon enough.
+But they still link to the app and can make “dumb” products smart using automatic start and stop timers (like a coffee maker), and they’re now joined by smart blinds, too.

 Download the App